Quantco/pytsql/docs/source/index.rst

 Welcome to pytsql's documentation!
 ===================================

-``pytsql`` allows to run mssql scripts, typically run from GUIs, from python.
+``pytsql`` allows to run mssql scripts, typically run from GUIs, from Python.

 This, in turn, eases concurrent, scheduled and chained execution of scripts in a workflow.
 Put differently, it enables automated execution of Microsoft sql server scripts.